KCA’s Journey Since 1976

 Tim Heath

-CEI Department | Gainesville, FL
+Area Manager | CEI Department | 1986 | Gainesville, FL

-PE | Roadway Department | Tampa, FL
+Vice President | Roadway Department | 1986 | Tampa, FL

 Lori Parr

-Bridge Maintenance Inspection Department | Tampa, FL
+Bridge Management System Technician | Bridge Inspection Department | 1986 | Tampa, FL

-30 Years.
-Lasting Influence.
+30 Years: Lasting Influence

 Our 30-Year Club celebrates the employees whose commitment over three decades has helped define who we are as a firm.
 Their contributions continue to shape KCA’s culture, capabilities, and client relationships.